Local IPv6 Address Generator

 • Click on the "Calculate" button.

-• The tool provides you the Prefix / L, Global ID, Subnet ID, Network, CIDR, IPv6 Address Format, Start Range, End Range, and Block Size.
+• The tool provides the Prefix / L, Global ID, Subnet ID, Network, CIDR, IPv6 Address Format, Start Range, End Range, and Block Size.

 Note: The "Global ID" and "Subnet ID" should be random to assure uniqueness.